prithvitewatia/prithvitewatia/README.md

-### Hi there 👋
+## Hi there 👋

+### About me
-My name is Prithvi and I am a final year computer science and engineering student at Guru gobind singh indraprastha university.
+My name is Prithvi singh and I am a full stack developer (specialize in backend ).
+I recently completed my Bachelors in Engineering from
-Here I will be telling you about myself.

-###  🔭 What did you learn today ?
-I like competitive programming and I have 5 🌟 rating on hackerrank.
+Guru Gobind Singh Indraprastha University.

+I like to learn new technologies and also contribute in open source projects.
+Some of the softwares and frameworks that I know are:

+- Spring Framework
-I am currently learning Backend development with Spring Boot 💻.
+- Spring Boot

-### My Projects and call for contributions 😄
-I am looking to collaborate on github.

-### A developer's friend 👼
+- Angular
+- Django

+Apart from tech, I like to read India's ancient history and hindi and sanskrit language.
+My favourite author is Munshi Premchand.

+### Contact me via :email:
 You can contact me via email.
 My email id is prithvisinghtewatia@gmail.com
 or [Linkedin](https://www.linkedin.com/in/prithvi-singh-tewatia-0161b5171/).
 Ask me questions ❓ on stackoverflow or math.stackexchange.
 My username is prithvi singh tewatia.